sibilsubramanian/js-concepts/README.md

 ### Hoisting

-When a variable is declared in Javascript, it gets hoisted to the top of its scope, meaning the declaration happens first regardless of where the actual code is.
+When a variable is declared in JavaScript, it gets hoisted to the top of its scope, meaning the declaration happens first regardless of where the actual code is.

 📢 NOTES: